dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 By the end of this post, you will learn about:

 * Leveraging Hugging Face infrastructure to host models.
-* Deploying on any edge device with a REST API.
+* Deploying on any edge device using REST API.
 * Displaying the results on a Flutter Android app.
 {{< /notice >}}